 Once admitted, students must meet with a ENCS Program Advisor at YC to select courses.
-Contact the ENCS Program Advisor at ualberta@yukoncollege.yk.ca to make an appointment.
+Email the Program Advisor to make an appointment.

 While enrolled in the B.Sc.
 Northern ENCS program, students will maintain dual registration at U of A and YC.